mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 Do you see the difference?

-The fast learners understood that speed is critical.
+The ones that WERE becoming data scientists understood that speed is critical.

 # Why is speed critical?
+(The plateau effect)

 I dove a little deeper to understand why speed was critical.
 Here's what I discovered.

 ![](/assets/need_for_speed.jpg)

-For the slow learners, they were never actually applying anything.
+The ones that were NOT making it were never actually applying anything.

 Progress was slow because they had no focus.
 And they plateaued.

 The **plateau-effect** was costing these unsuspecting data scientists their dreams.